The 20 Best Mitochondrial Complex 1 Deficiency Doctors Near Me

 Prague, PR, CZ

-Marketa Tesarova practices in Prague, Czech Republic.
+Marketa Tesarova practices practicing medicine in Prague, Czech Republic.
 Ms. Tesarova is rated as an Elite expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Her top areas of expertise are MELAS Syndrome, Mitochondrial Complex 1 Deficiency, Optic Nerve Atrophy, and Leigh Syndrome.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses MELAS Syndrome, Mitochondrial Complex 1 Deficiency, Optic Nerve Atrophy, and Leigh Syndrome.

 Languages Spoken: